nkottary/vm/README.md

 ```
 LAB         - Defines a label at this point.
-JMP         - Defines a jump to a label indexed by the
-              next byte.
-MEM         - Used for indicating mem_get and mem_put.
+IND         - Indirection, defines that next 4 bytes
+              is an address.
 ```

-In a second pass of compilation LAB is replaced by NOP and JMP is compiled to PUSH <instruction-to-jump-to> GOTO.
+In a second pass of compilation LAB is replaced by NOP and IND is compiled to PUSH <instruction-to-jump-to>.

 ## High level instructions